Deharath/prompt-lab/scripts/README.md

 For development and debugging:

 1. Use `migrate.ts` after schema changes
-2. Use `library-spike.mjs` when adding new dependencies
-3. Use scripts in `metrics-debug/` when working on metrics features
-4. Use `lint-jsonl.cjs` before committing JSONL files
+2. Use `lint-jsonl.cjs` before committing JSONL files

 ## Troubleshooting